Conducting the Evaluation

 What We Do

 Federal law requires that any standardized tests given to the student must be validated for the specific purpose for which they are used and must be administered by trained personnel in conformance with the instructions supplied by their producer.
-The Diagnostic Specialist determines the degree of evaluation needed in each area depending on the eligibility criteria for the suspected disability.
-The area of language dominance is evaluated first to determine the language that will be used in further evaluation.
+The evaluator determines the degree of evaluation needed in each area depending on the eligibility criteria for the suspected disability.
+The area of language proficiency is evaluated first to determine the language that will be used in further evaluation.

 Evaluation instruments must not be culturally or racially discriminatory and must be administered in accordance with standardized procedures in order to prevent inappropriate evaluations for specific cultural groups.
 A variety of evaluation instruments and strategies are used to gather relevant functional and developmental information about the student, including information provided by the parent.
 All data is reviewed, interpreted, and compiled into a Full and Individual Initial Evaluation (FIIE) report.
 All evaluation personnel are responsible for adhering to all auditable dates for initial evaluations, re-evaluations, and transfers where the student has been in special education in another district.